Elliptical Buying Guide

 DRIVE BELT is the only link between the flywheel and the pedals.
 Quality belts use grooves to maintain an efficient transfer of energy between the pedals and flywheel.
 The more grooves on the belt, the less slippage the user will feel.

 All ellipticals offer variable RESISTANCE.
 Typically, the resistance is controlled by a magnetic brake that applies resistance to the flywheel as it moves closer to the steel flywheel.
 A larger brake provides more contact area with the flywheel for more consistence resistance and a longer lifespan.
-The brake warranty is a good way to gauge the actual size and durability of the brake.

 The pedal system on the elliptical shapes the fluid, non-pounding motion, and is the user’s main contact point with the machine.
 They should be comfortable and joint-friendly.
 Be sure you do several test-runs on the ellipticals you are considering.
 Feel is crucial when choosing the right elliptical for you, so pay attention to these two important factors for a quality pedal system: